 The same process would be required should you be pursuing a use not allowed in the zone.
 In that case you would be making the application to the Zoning Board of Adjustment, and the details are all the same as previously mentioned for the Planning Board.
 The Zoning Board of Adjustment has the ability to review a Site Plan and Use Variance at the same time.
 Obviously, if your Use Variance is denied there is no need for a Site Plan.
 A Use Variance approval at the Zoning Board of Adjustment requires five (5) affirmative votes out of seven (7).

 Once your application is approved at the Zoning Board of Adjustment and/or Planning Board, there are Conditions of Approval.
+These conditions may include the posting of a performance guarantee and inspection escrow.
 After those Conditions of Approval are met and approved, then will you be eligible to obtain the necessary construction permits to develop your site, and build your building.

 A Certificate of Occupancy will be granted once your building is completed and final inspections are passed and all site improvements are met.
 The Township will still hold a bond or cash Maintenance Guarantee relative to the performance of the site to ensure that such items such as lighting, landscaping, and other improvement which you installed are functioning and growing as required prior to the return of the Maintenance Guarantee.